Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 Tobin Brinker: And I’m Tobin Brinker.

 Erin Brinker: And we’re on the Brink, the morning show on KCAA AM 1050 and FM 106.5.
 We are joined now by Attorney Mark Leonardo.
 He has successful litigated and tried cases in front of judges, juries, and arbitrators in the areas of employment, real estate, business, and personal injury.
-He now works side by side with Robert Ryan and other lawyers at Kuzyk Law exclusively representing victims of auto and motorcycle accidents, slip and fall, dog bites, and other incidents leading to personal injury.
+He now works side by side with Robert Ryan and other lawyers at Kuzyk Personal Injury & Car Accidents Lawyers exclusively representing victims of auto and motorcycle accidents, slip and fall, dog bites, and other incidents leading to personal injury.
 And the topic today is, you know, when people sue cities, and Tobin was a city councilman here in the city of San Bernardino, and the city of San Bernardino gets sued all the time, especially when it comes to the things that go on with the police department here in this great city.
 And so we welcome to the show, Mark Leonardo.
 Mark, how are you?

 Mark Leonardo: Very good, thank you.
 Good morning.